open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

   - e.g. If want to rename a metric or label to `new_name` while there is already a metric or label called `new_name`, this operation will not take any effect.
 There will also be an error logged

 ## Description
 The metrics transform processor can be used to rename metrics, labels, or label values.
 It can also be used to perform aggregations on metrics across labels or label values.
+Additionally, it supports converting resource attributes to metric labels.

 ## Capabilities
 - Rename metrics (e.g. rename `cpu/usage` to `cpu/usage_time`)